seakkas/A-Fast-Video-Image-Detection-using-TensorFlow-Mobile-Networks-for-Racing-Cars/README.md

-# IndyCar - RaceCar Detection
+# A Fast Video Image Detection using TensorFlow Mobile Networks for Racing Cars

 *Selahattin Akkas\*, Sahaj Singh Maini, Judy Qiu*

-This repo contains our dataset and the code for our paper [A Fast Video Image Detection using TensorFlow Mobile Networks for Racing Cars](http://ipcc.soic.iu.edu/WebsitePaper/conference_workshop/A%20Fast%20Video.pdf).
+This repo contains our dataset and the code for our paper [A Fast Video Image Detection using TensorFlow Mobile Networks for Racing Cars](https://ieeexplore.ieee.org/document/9005689).